Low oil prices to buoy transport, retail, industrial profit reports

 For industrials, the steep slide in oil prices may have a more mixed impact.
 Engineering companies could suffer from slower oil company spending plans, while companies more closely tied to increased spending in housing and renovation should benefit.

-For example, Mueller Water, Watts Water Technologies and Xylem, could benefit from increased construction spending, Cowen and Company analysts wrote in a research note.
+For example, Mueller Water (MWA.N), Watts Water Technologies (WTS.N) and Xylem (XYL.N), could benefit from increased construction spending, Cowen and Company analysts wrote in a research note.

-Quarterly profit estimates for aerospace and defense companies have risen 0.2 percent in the past 30 days, according to StarMine data.
+Quarterly profit estimates for aerospace and defence companies have risen 0.2 percent in the past 30 days, according to StarMine data.

-Investors will get a glimpse of oil's effects on industrials on Friday, when General Electric and Honeywell report results.
+Investors will get a glimpse of oil's effects on industrials on Friday, when General Electric (GE.N) and Honeywell (HON.N) report results.

 (Additional reporting by Rodrigo Campos; editing by Linda Stern and David Gregorio)